 Edith Page, a Registered Nurse of 30 years, was sentenced to prison for an offense she did not commit.
 Despite her long history of public service, glowing character references, not being convicted of a crime, and having no previous offenses, she still spent a year in prison.
-Now, after getting off probation in 2020, Edith is studying for her Juris Doctor at Georgia State University, becoming as employable as possible, and getting her record expunged.
+Now, after getting off probation in 2020, Edith is studying for her Juris Doctorate at Georgia State University, becoming as employable as possible, and getting her record expunged.
 For job readiness and record expungement, she turned to Integrity for help.

 Edith heard about Integrity’s services through Women on the Rise.
 Women on the Rise is a grassroots organization led by women of color who are impacted or targeted by the legal system.